Concerned about an unwanted animal in your house?

 Nuisance Animals in Gutters

-Gutters filled with leaf litter are prime real estate for a number of animals.
+Gutters filled with leaf litter are prime real estate for several animals.
 Rodents and other wildlife prefer hideouts high off the ground and safe from predators.

 Common animals in gutters include: